 - A massage.
 Ask your lover to have a massage right before you go to bed.
 If the massage is general, the better!
 Massage should be done with slow but firm moves that will eliminate tension in your muscles.

 - Sex.
-Better relaxation method no longer exists.
 You've seen just how fast people fall asleep after they make love - it's true for you too.
 Following orgasm, endorphins will be scattered into the blood, which will reduce brain pressure and help you sleep without worries.

 - Slow Music.
-Put a CD with discreet music (there's even music specially designed to help you fall asleep), but be careful to schedule it to stop alone, otherwise the effect will be canceled.
+Put a CD with discreet music (there's even music specially designed to help you fall asleep), but be careful to schedule it to stop alone, otherwise, the effect will be cancelled.

 - Warm milk before to bed.

 - A low protein snack, but rich in carbohydrates.
-Consume an hour before bedtime some cupcakes and a juice will help you fall asleep faster.
+Consuming an hour before bedtime some cakes and a glass of juice will help you fall asleep faster.

 - Sleep on your back.
 It is the position where you best relax and that allows all organs to "rest".
 If you have to sleep on the side, then choose the right side, not the left one, to prevent the other internal organs from touching the heart.
 And avoid sleeping on your stomach!

 - Exercise during the day.
 People who work in offices and have a sedentary activity more often suffer from insomnia than those who have a job that they physically require.
-Even a quarter of an hour of exercise per day will provide you with a quiet sleep.
+Even 15 minutes of exercising per day will provide you with a quiet sleep.